Aveiro destino

 Secrets of Aveiro’s Museums

-“Secrets of the Museums” reveal Aveiro’s rich history and culture, highlighting spaces that blend tradition, art, and regional identity.
-From spirituality and sacred art at the former Convent of Jesus to the salt flats and the modernity of Art Nouveau, each museum offers a unique and unforgettable experience.
+The museums reveal the historical and cultural wealth of Aveiro, highlighting spaces that combine tradition, art, and regional identity.
+From the spirituality and sacred art in the former Convent of Jesus to the salt marsh landscapes and modernity of Art Nouveau, each museum offers unique and unforgettable experiences.

 Main Museums and Experiences